heremaps/here-aaa-java-sdk/README.md

 Developer Usage
 ===============

 Read the javadocs for details.
-If you are just getting started, go to HereAccessTokenProviders.java javadocs for the overview of two options:
+If you are just getting started, go to Account.java javadocs for the overview of two options:
-- get an "always fresh" HERE Access Token via getRefreshableClientAuthorizationProvider(..) approach
+- get an "always fresh" HERE Access Token via TokenEndpoint.requestAutoRefreshingToken(..) approach
-- explicitly generate a HERE Access Token via getSignIn(..) approach
+- get a one time use HERE Access Token via TokenEndpoint.requestToken(..) approach

 Sub-Projects
 ============